Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states 'Delete a previously stored memory by key,' providing a specific verb and resource.
-It distinguishes itself from sibling tools like 'remember' and 'recall'.
+Description clearly states 'Delete a previously stored memory by key' with a specific verb and resource.
+Distinguishes from sibling tools 'remember' and 'recall' by nature of deletion.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.